xonq/mycotools/mycotools/USAGE.md

 ## Curate annotation
 ### curAnnotation.py
 `curAnnotation.py` is tailored toward curating OrthoFiller or Funannotate output (more curation available upon request).
-This script will convert OrthoFiller `.gtf` to `.gff3`, rename headers sequentially, and add an `Alias=<PREFIX>` field for MycoToolsDB compatible accession for each entry.
+This script will convert OrthoFiller `.gtf` to `.gff3`, rename headers sequentially, and add an `Alias=<PREFIX>` field for MycotoolsDB compatible accession for each entry.

 e.g. `curAnnotation.py -g <ORTHOFILLER>/results/results.gtf -f <ORTHOFILLER>/results/results.aa.fa -p newname`

 ### curGFF3.py / curProteome.py / gff2gff3.py
-There are several scripts in the `utils` used to curate gene coordinate files and proteomes for the MycoToolsDB. `curGFF3.py` is tested with both JGI and NCBI `gff3` files, `gff2gff3.py` curates JGI `gff2` files to MycoToolsDB compatible `gff3`, and `curProteome.py` curates NCBI or JGI proteomes.
+There are several scripts in the `utils` used to curate gene coordinate files and proteomes for the MycotoolsDB. `curGFF3.py` is tested with both JGI and NCBI `gff3` files, `gff2gff3.py` curates JGI `gff2` files to MycotoolsDB compatible `gff3`, and `curProteome.py` curates NCBI or JGI proteomes.

 <br /><br />